riyajoshi-cloud/Javascript-Tutorial/README.md

 **Content Ownership:** All video content and curriculum structures linked here are the property of Hitesh Choudhary (Chai aur Code).
 This is a personal documentation of the learning journey and claims no ownership over the teaching methodology.

 **No Affiliation:** This repository is not officially endorsed by or affiliated with the "Chai aur Code" YouTube channel.
-It is a student-driven contribution intended to help document learning progress.
+It is a student-driven contribution intended to help document learning progress and guide juniors.
 ```